Recoskie/JDasm/docs/Basics.md

 <br />

-Some old video games on playstaion will read a single byte.
+Some old video games on PlayStation will read a single byte.
 Then divide it using CPU bitwise arithmetic.
-Thus allows the read byte to be split into sections.
+This allows the read byte to be split into sections.
 Such byte values are called packed bytes in binary file documentation.

 <br />

-It is rare, for files to use this unless it is a old file format where memory was a scares thing.
+It is rare for files to use this unless it is an old file format where memory was a scares thing.
 In which every developer did their best to get a single byte to represent as much as they could.

 <br />

 Today such things do not matter anymore.
-Plus it takes more CPU power to read such bytes, and divided them up.
-Everything in today's binary formats are in bytes, words, dwords, and qwords.
+Plus, it takes more CPU power to read such bytes and divided them up.
+Everything in today's binary formats is in bytes, words, dwords, and qwords.

 <br />

 <h1 id="Hfiles">Binary files, and some Other types of data.</h1>

-All file formats have what you call headers.
-Which are bytes that are read in series at the start of the file.
+All file formats have what you call headers, which are bytes that are read in series at the start of the file.
 They can be lengths byte 1, word 2, dword 4, or qword 8.

 <br />

-An header usually has a signature which should always be the same byte values.
-If the bytes do not match then the file type we are reading is most likely corrupted.
+A header usually has a signature which should always be the same byte values.
+If the bytes do not match, then the file type we are reading is most likely corrupted.

 <br />

-An header can specify width, height, of say a picture, and various things after the file signature.
+A header can specify the width, height if it is a picture and various things after the file signature.

 <br />

-Also there are still a few different types of data that are stored in binary files that are given to external hardware devices that are also standardized.
+Also, there are still a few different types of data stored in binary files given to external hardware devices that are also standardized.

 <br />

 Pictures can store pairs of three bytes in Red, Green, Blue per pixel in an array.
-Thus after index exceeds width it moves to the next line of the picture.
-Till picture height.
+Thus after index exceeds the width, it moves to the next line of the picture, till picture height.

 <br />